ngxs/store/docs/concepts/select.md

 Here you can see that when using the `Selector` decorator with arguments within a state class, it will inject the state class's state model as the first parameter followed by the other selectors in the order they were passed in the signature.
 This is the behavior provided by the [`injectContainerState`](#injectcontainerstate) option being defaulted to `true` in NGXS v3.x.

-The Memoised Selectors will recalculate when any of their input parameter values change (whether they use them or not).
+The memoized selectors will recalculate when any of their input parameter values change (whether they use them or not).
 In the case of the behavior above where the state class's state model is injected as the first input parameter, the selectors will recalculate on any change to this model.
 You will notice that the `happyLocalPanda` selector has the `state` dependency even though it is not used.
 It would recalculate on every change to `state` ignoring the fact that `firstLocalPanda` value may not have changed.
 This is not ideal, therefore this default behavior is changing in NGXS v4.

 In NGXS v4 and above the default value of the [`injectContainerState`](#injectcontainerstate) selector option will change to `false`, resulting in selectors that are more optimised because they do not get the state model injected as the first parameter unless explicitly requested.
 With this setting the selectors would need to be defined as follows: